-- strategic directions for the Grain and Seed Export Program ensuring Australia meets its obligations to the International Plant Protection Convention
+- strategic directions and operations for the department’s Plant Export Operations branch ensuring Australia meets its obligations to the International Plant Protection Convention.

 - significant proposed changes to policy and operational procedures

-- program budgets, cost recovery mechanisms and charge levels
+- program budgets, cost recovery mechanisms and charging levels

 but will not consider:

 - individual commercial concerns of Committee members

 - provision of funds to Committee members to attend meetings of the Committee.

 5. Expected lifespan